wtbarnes/pyastro-2018-talk/presentation.md

 ```

 ???
-Main object in fiasco is `Ion`, the "building block"
+* Main object in fiasco is `Ion`, the "building block"
-Inspiration from ChiantiPy package
+* Inspiration from ChiantiPy package
-Units everywhere
+* Astropy units everywhere!
-Instantiate ions in multiple ways
+* Instantiate ions in multiple ways

 ---
 .col-7[